rnickles/audience1st_wiki/Home.md

 Note 2: In a production setting, you'd have several tenant names separated by commas.

+Note 3: If you get the error `ArgumentError: key must be 32 bytes or longer` that means you should place an actual 32-bit string in `attr_encrypted_key`.
+That is the only one needed to get going.

 **Please don't version the `config/application.yml` file or include it in pull requests, nor modify the existing `config/application.yml.asc`.
 The `.gitignore` is deliberately set to ignore `config/application.yml` when versioning.**